MicrosoftDocs/VBA-Docs/api/Access.Report.TextHeight.md

 ## Remarks

-You can use the **TextHeight** method to determine the amount of vertical space that a text string will require in the current font when the report is formatted and printed.
+Use the **TextHeight** method to determine the amount of vertical space that a text string will require in the current font when the report is formatted and printed.
 For example, a text string formatted in 9-point Arial will require a different amount of space than one formatted in 12-point Courier.
 To determine the current font and font size for text in a report, check the settings for the report's **FontName** and **FontSize** properties.

 The value returned by the **TextHeight** method is expressed in terms of the coordinate system in effect for the report, as defined by the **Scale** method.
-You can use the **ScaleMode** property to determine the coordinate system currently in effect for the report.
+Use the **ScaleMode** property to determine the coordinate system currently in effect for the report.

 If the _StrExpr_ argument contains embedded carriage returns, the **TextHeight** method returns the cumulative height of the lines, including the leading space above and below each line.
-You can use the value returned by the **TextHeight** method to calculate the necessary space and positioning for multiple lines of text within a report.
+Use the value returned by the **TextHeight** method to calculate the necessary space and positioning for multiple lines of text within a report.

 ## Example